osinenkop/regelum-control/README.rst

     scenario = OnlineScenario(simulator, controller, objective=my_reward)
     scenario.run()

-The main intended advantages of ``rcognita`` are customizability and modularity.
+The main intended advantages of ``regelum`` are customizability and modularity.
 For instance if you wanted to try out your own numerical methods for integrating ODEs and whatnot, you could simply:
 ::